-Malcolm is an experienced public lawyer with expertise across a broad range of subject areas including commercial judicial review, public international law, education, financial regulation, media and advertising, immigration, information law, inquiries, aviation, gaming, pharmaceutical and food regulation and civil liberties and human rights.
+Malcolm is an experienced public lawyer with expertise across a broad range of subject areas including commercial judicial review, discrimination, public international law, environmental, education, financial regulation, media and advertising, immigration, information law, inquiries, aviation, gaming, pharmaceutical and food regulation and civil liberties and human rights.
 Malcolm also has considerable experience advising and representing those subject to investigation or enforcement proceedings for suspected breaches of consumer law.
 He is currently the Secretary of the Constitutional and Administrative Law Bar Association and a member of both the Attorney General's B Panel of Counsel and the Equality and Human Rights Commission’s panel of counsel.

 - R (EU Lotto Ltd) v Secretary of State for Digital, Culture, Media and Sport 1 CMLR 41 – acting for the Claimants in this challenge to the lawfulness of a ban imposed by secondary legislation on betting on the outcome of the EuroMillions lottery draw (led by Martin Chamberlain QC).

 - R (Liberty) v Director of Legal Aid Casework 1 WLR 5185 – acting for the Defendant in his successful defence of this challenge concerning the proper construction of certain provisions of the Legal Aid, Sentencing and Punishment of Offenders Act 2012.

 - R (Utilita Energy Ltd) v Secretary of State for Business, Energy and Industrial Strategy EWHC 2612 (Admin) expedited judicial review claim concerning the lawfulness of the implementation of the Government’s smart electricity metering programme (led by Victoria Wakefield QC).